dfinity/motoko/doc/md/reference/language-manual.md

 The actor reference `actor <exp>` has expected type `T` provided:

--   the expression is used in a context expecting an expression of type `T` (typically as the subject of a type annotation, typed declaration or function argument); and
+-   The expression is used in a context expecting an expression of type `T`, typically as the subject of a type annotation, typed declaration or function argument.

--   `T` is an some actor type `actor { …​ }`; and
+-   `T` is an some actor type `actor { …​ }`.

 -   `<exp>` has type `Text`.

-The argument `<exp>` must be, or evaluate to, the textual format of an IC canister identifier (specified elsewhere), otherwise the expression traps.
+The argument `<exp>` must be, or evaluate to, the textual format of a canister identifier, specified elsewhere, otherwise the expression traps.
 The result of the expression is an actor value representing that canister.

 The validity of the canister identifier and its asserted type `T` are promises and taken on trust.